Qolzam/telar/apps/ai-engine/README.md

 *   **Body:**
     ```json
     {
-      "text": "The Telar platform is an open-source social network built with Go and Next.js.",
+      "text": "The Telar is an open-source, AI-powered community platform.
+Built with Go, Next.js, and architected for Kubernetes.",
       "metadata": {
         "source": "documentation",
         "type": "platform_info"